Understanding Codespaces

 Here's the good news: your code is safe in GitHub!

-When you push your changes (commit) to GitHub, your code is stored permanently in your repository—separate from the Codespace.
+When you push your changes (commit) to GitHub, your code is stored permanently in your repository - separate from the Codespace.

-GitHub Repository
+| Codespace | GitHub Repository |

 What Happens If Your Codespace is Deleted?